Asia Pacific Healthcare Group Privacy Statement

 Most of the health information we collect is provided to us by your healthcare provider when they request our services on your behalf.
-We also collect health information from you directly when you request our services yourself, compete a lab test request form, or make contact with us to discuss your tests.
-Of course, we also generate health information about you when we are processing your request and preparing resutls.
+We also collect health information from you directly when you request our services yourself, complete a lab test request form or make contact with us to discuss your tests.
+Of course, we also generate health information about you when we’re processing your request and preparing the results.

 Information we collect or generate about you to deliver services

 We may collect or generate the following health information about you:

 - Emergency contact information